AKASHAorg/akasha-docs/docs/tutorials/devkit-tutorials/add-button-topbar.md

 export default withProviders(ButtonA);
 ```

-In the code snippet above, we defined a conponent which returns a simple button with a click handler.
+In the code snippet above, we defined a component which returns a simple button with a click handler.
 The props that could be passed to this extension is defined in the [typings package](https://github.com/AKASHAorg/akasha-core/blob/next/libs/typings/src/ui/root-component.ts).

 3. Let's do a similar thing in the second file